jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/02/2018-02-12-software-developers-are-engineers.md

 <!-- February 12, 2018 11:00:00 PM Philippine Time -->

-I do not call myself a software _engineer_, even though many other programmers call themselves software engineers, because the _"real"_ :grin: engineers might become angry with me. :laughing: ... and engineers study lots of maths, and it seems like programmers do not really require mastery in lots of maths...
+I do not call myself a software _engineer_, even though many other programmers call themselves software engineers, because the _"real"_ :grin: engineers might become angry with me. :laughing: ... because engineers study lots of maths, and it seems like programming do not really require mastery in lots of maths...

 But I recently found someone who says that we, programmers, are engineers! --- --- [Glenn Vanderburg](http://vanderburg.org/blog/2018/01/10/real_software_engineering.html), in his talk ["Real Software Engineering".](https://www.youtube.com/watch?v=RhdlBHHimeM)

 <!--more-->

-This is his view on software development as _engineering_:
+In the talk, he stated his view on software development as _engineering_:

 > Software development already is an engineering field.
 It always has been.